yehia67/documentation/trinity/0.1/how-to-guides/manage-your-security-settings.md

-# Managing your security settings
+# Manage your security settings

 Trinity allows you to secure your account with the following authentication settings: